SongOnWater/KMSunflower_CP/README.md

 }
 ```
 The key points to get ride of the ConstraintLayout is that using **onGloballyPositioned** and **offset** to layout the target view upward half of its hight.
 3. **HTML**, Android Text can render HTML as rich text.
-But offical Multiplatform has no such feature, so I use a third-party library [Compose-Rich-Editor](https://github.com/MohamedRejeb/Compose-Rich-Editor)
+But official Multiplatform has no such feature, so I use a third-party library [Compose-Rich-Editor](https://github.com/MohamedRejeb/Compose-Rich-Editor)
 Android code:
 ```kotlin
 @Composable